camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 - [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) (IRSA) configured.
   - This simplifies the setup by not relying on explicit credentials, but instead allows creating a mapping between IAM roles and Kubernetes service accounts based on a trust relationship.
 A [blog post](https://aws.amazon.com/blogs/containers/diving-into-iam-roles-for-service-accounts/) by AWS visualizes this on a technical level.
   - This allows a Kubernetes service account to temporarily impersonate an AWS IAM role to interact with AWS services like S3, RDS, or Route53 without supplying explicit credentials.
-- An OpenSearch domain created and configured for use with the Camunda 8 platform, leveraging the capabilities of [AWS OpenSearch Service](https://aws.amazon.com/opensearch-service/).
+- A [managed OpenSearch domain](https://aws.amazon.com/opensearch-service/) created and configured for use with the Camunda platform..

 This basic cluster setup is required to continue with the Helm set up as described in our [AWS Helm guide](./eks-helm.md).